isotope-project/ssa-densem/toplas-revision-notes.md

    Here are the questions we need to answer:

    1. Articulate the problem.
+[DONE]
    2. Explain the state of the art, and why it does not solve the problem.
-      - SSA is the most widely used compiler IR
+      + SSA is the most widely used compiler IR
-      - Giving it a semantics is a nuisance (eg, phi-functions are a PITA)
+      + Giving it a semantics is a nuisance (eg, phi-functions are a PITA)
       - Using the semantics you make up is very, very painful (Vellvm example)
       - The reason is that we do not have a good equational theory for SSA as a language.
       - This has more bad side-effects